 Receivables are valued at their par amount less any provision for impairment, other than prepayments, which are valued at nil in the Solvency II balance sheet.
+All receivables are due within less than one year.

 D.2 Technical Provisions

 D.2.1 Introduction